prisma/prisma1/docs/1.14/04-Reference/03-Prisma-API/01-Overview.md

 The [GraphQL Playground](https://github.com/graphcool/graphql-playground) is the best tool to explore the Prisma API and get to know it better.
 You can use it to run GraphQL mutations, queries and subscriptions.

-To open up a Playground for your database service, simply run the `prisma playground` command in the working directory of your service or paste your service's HTTP endpoint into the address bar of your browser.
+To open up a Playground for your database service, simply run the `prisma1 playground` command in the working directory of your service or paste your service's HTTP endpoint into the address bar of your browser.